Important Terms for Louvers and Dampers

 Pressure drop is the loss in pressure as air flows through a louver or damper.

-Pressure drop is the loss of pressure and velocity as air moves across a louver or damper, measured in inches of water gauge at a given air velocity in feet per minute (in. w.g. @ FPM).
-In the case of louvers and dampers, this refers to the drop in pressure as air passes through the free area between open blades.
+Pressure drop is the loss of pressure and velocity as air moves across a louver or damper, measured in inches of water gauge at an air velocity in feet per minute (in. w.g. @ FPM).
+With louvers and dampers, this refers to the drop in pressure as air passes through the free area between open blades.

 All louvers and dampers will cause pressure drop.
 Read "Air Performance and Keeping the Flow", a quick Condenser article on maintaining air performance.
 Here are a few pointers: